albertattard/spring-boot-camp/docs/02-data/04-env.md

        password: ${DATABASE_PASSWORD}
    ```

-   Note that all hardcoded values are now replaced by an environment variable.
+   All hardcoded values are now replaced by an environment variable.
 Spring will replace `${ENV_NAME}` with the value found in the environment variables automatically allowing our application to behave differently based on where this is running.
 In a production environment, our application can connect to the production database, while when in development our application will connect to the development database.

-   Following is the complete example of the `application.yaml` file.
+   Following is the complete example of the `application.yaml` properties file.

    ```yaml
    spring: